 Marijuana Detox: How to Detox from Weed & How Long Will It Take?

-For many, the use of marijuana doesn’t cause the same alarm as the use of other drugs.
+For many people, the use of marijuana doesn’t cause the same alarm as the use of other drugs.
 But the truth is: the active ingredient known as THC may cause marijuana to be addictive and may result in effects such as mood changes and impaired memory.
 American Addiction Centers provides medical detox and treatment to support those with substance use disorders (SUDs).
 If you’re battling an active addiction to weed, please reach out to one of our admissions navigators at

 Effects of Marijuana